phillipclapham/neuroweaver/docs/implementation_guide.md

 #### 1. The Core Daily Framework: Essential Daily Practices

-These fundamental elements form the backbone of daily implementation, enhanced through deliberate oscillation between open awareness and active engineering:
+These fundamental elements form the backbone of daily implementation, enhanced through deliberate oscillation between three attentional states:

-1. **Morning Gateway & Calibration** (15-20 minutes):
+1. **Morning Expansion & Calibration** (20-25 minutes):
+    - **Depth Expansion Practice** (Focused Awareness) (5-10 minutes):
+        - Expand perception vertically through single-pointed concentration
+        - Penetrate beyond surface appearances with sustained attention
+        - Develop the depth dimension of perceptual expansion
+        - Like a scientist using a microscope to reveal previously invisible worlds!

-      - **Open Awareness Reset** (5-10 minutes):
+    - **Breadth Expansion Practice** (Open Awareness) (5-10 minutes):
-         - Begin with clear perceptual baseline through open receptivity
+        - Expand perception horizontally through non-directed awareness
-         - Allow thoughts, sensations, and perceptions to flow without interference
+        - Allow attention to rest in panoramic receptivity
-         - This creates pristine laboratory conditions for subsequent reality engineering
-         - Like clearing static electricity before handling sensitive quantum measurement equipment!
+        - Develop the breadth dimension of perceptual expansion
+        - Like a scientist using a wide-field telescope to survey vast territories!

     - **Full Spectrum Protocol** (10-15 minutes):
-         - From this cleared baseline, implement the complete Gateway System
+        - From this expanded perceptual foundation, implement the complete Gateway System
-         - Dimensional Awareness Scan for comprehensive understanding
-         - Intention setting for the day's perception work
+        - Set dimensional awareness and intentions for the day's perception work
-         - The contrast between open awareness and deliberate activation creates powerful launch dynamics
-         - The mad scientist first clears the laboratory of contaminants, then activates the reality generation apparatus with gleeful precision!
+        - This sequence creates a complete expansion foundation—both depth and breadth—before activating specific reality filters
+        - The mad scientist first expands perception in all dimensions before selecting which aspects to engineer!

 2. **Reinforcement Pulses & Perceptual Agility** (30-90 seconds each, as needed throughout day):
     - **Perceptual Reset** (15-30 seconds):
         - Brief open awareness to clear accumulated perceptual static
         - Return to neutral observation without forcing specific states
     - **Filter Evolution** (15-60 seconds):
         - Rather than merely reinforcing morning intentions, allow filters to adapt to emerging conditions
         - When facing challenges, experiment with alternating between different perspectives
         - Notice how each perceptual lens reveals different aspects of the situation
         - Remain fluid rather than rigid in your perceptual stance
     - **Reinforcement Pulse** (if needed):
         - After exploration, you may choose to reinforce your primary intentional filters
         - Or continue with a newly discovered, more effective filtration pattern
         - The key is conscious choice rather than perceptual autopilot

 3. **Evening Integration & Documentation** (15-30 minutes):
     - **Integration Phase** (10-20 minutes):
         - Open awareness meditation or alternative rest method
             - Allow the day's perception shifts to stabilize without interference
             - This prevents engineered states from becoming rigid, maintaining perceptual fluidity
             - The laboratory equivalent of letting experimental compounds crystallize undisturbed!
         - **Reality Cartography** (5-10 minutes):
             - Document patterns observed throughout the day
             - Record filter shifts, unexpected perceptual data, and emergent insights
             - This creates a laboratory notebook of your consciousness experiments
             - Every mad scientist knows documentation turns chaotic discoveries into replicable science!

 4. **Meta-Perception Moments** (1-2 minutes each, throughout day):
     - Brief check-ins with the observer perspective
     - Conscious noticing of current filtration across dimensions
     - Micro-adjustments to optimize perception
     - These maintain continuous meta-awareness throughout daily activities
     - Like a scientist who periodically scans all monitoring equipment to ensure experiments are proceeding optimally!

-This enhanced daily framework creates a complete oscillation rhythm between receptive awareness and active engineering—each mode amplifying the effectiveness of the other in a perpetual development cycle.
-Like a quantum physicist who understands both observation and non-observation affect experimental outcomes, the reality engineer uses both directed creation and open awareness to orchestrate the most magnificent perceptual symphony possible in the grand laboratory of consciousness!

 #### 2. The Weekly Practice Ecosystem: Developmental Rhythms